Every EURO finals top scorer from 1960 to 2016

 In the event that two players finish level on goals at the end of EURO 2020, the winner of the Alipay Top Scorer award will be decided on the basis of:

-3) Higher number of goals scored in the EURO 2020 qualifying (Qualifying Round, Playoff Semi-finals, Play-off finals).
-5.
+3) Higher number of goals scored in the EURO 2020 qualifying (Qualifying Round, Playoff Semi-finals, Play-off finals)

 4) Lowest number of cards (yellow and red combined) received in finals phase